nateliu/StarSharp/README.md

 	<li>thinking....</li>
 </ul>

-If you intersting in this project, welcome to folk it.
+If you intersting in this project, welcome to fork it.